InAnYan/papers/PhysicsSolver/Paper.md

 representation and custom natural language processing methods.

-One of the first programs that could handle PWP is the NEWTON program by Kleer [@newton].
+One of the first programs that could handle PWP is the NEWTON program by Kleer [^@newton].
 It is made to solve mechanical problems.
 NEWTON would analyze the programs text and convert it to several data structures.
 The first data structure depicts objects, and the second is a tree-like data structure (called "envisioning tree") that holds all possible states of